The Poetic Life of Margaret of Scotland, Dauphine of France

 With 4 children by John of Gaunt but still only, officially, governess to his daughters, Katherine was made a Lady of the Garter in 1388.
 However, her situation changed again following Constance’s death at the end of 1394.

 Once they were married John of Gaunt was able to petition the pope for the legitimisation his children by Katherine.
 This was achieved by papal bull on 1st September 1396, and confirmed by Richard II’s royal patent on 9th February 1397.
 The result was the children’s exalted position in court society and a marked improvement in their marriage and career prospects.
-A further Charter in the reign of Henry IV also excluded the Beauforts from the succession.
+A further Charter in the reign of Henry IV appears to have excluded the Beauforts from the succession, though there is some question as to the legitimacy of the exclusion as the relevant phrase appears to have been inserted after the Act was written.

 073